Pathways social work leadership modules

 Pathway 1: for those who supervise the practice and decision-making of child and family practitioners and develop their skills.

-Pathway 2: for managers leading and supervising a team of social workers, including managing practice supervisors.
+Pathway 2: for managers who are leading and supervising a team of social workers including managing practice supervisors.

 Pathway 3: for heads of service leading a whole children’s service area with multiple teams of social workers, having both operational and strategic responsibility.

-Pathway 4: for those responsible for the whole child and family social work practice system.
+Pathway 4: for practice leaders who are responsible across the whole local system for child and family social work practice and overseeing practitioners and leaders.

 You’ll learn how to: